How to find what is running on a Windows computer

 Tip

-As shown in the picture below, in Windows 8 and Windows 10, the Windows Task Manager opens with the Processes tab selected.
+As shown in the image below, in Windows 8, Windows 10, and Windows 11, the Windows Task Manager opens with the Processes tab selected.
 In Windows 7 and earlier, the Task Manager opens with the Applications tab selected.
-In both cases, the applications currently open and running on the computer are displayed.
-From here, you can end any application that is not responding by selecting it in the list and clicking the End Task button.
+In both cases, the programs that are currently open and running are displayed.

 Microsoft Windows Task Manager

-The Processes tab displays applications that are running, and Windows system processes.
-You can identify what processes are consuming your resources by clicking the "CPU" or "Memory" (titled "Mem Usage" in Windows 7 and earlier) column headers.
-Doing so sorts the process list by how much of that resource they are using.
-Click the header multiple times to toggle between highest-to-lowest and lowest-to-highest sort order.
+Identify which processes are consuming the most resources by clicking the "CPU" or "Memory" (titled "Mem Usage" in Windows 7 and earlier) column headers.
+Doing so sorts the process list in ascending or descending order depending on how many times you click.
+In other words, clicking the header multiple times toggles between highest-to-lowest and lowest-to-highest usage.
+The images below show these column headers in different versions of Windows.

 Windows Task Manager Processes list